What is an SSD in Laptop?

 SSDs are better than HDDs because:

-Read and write faster.
-SSDs make it easy to get too big files quickly.
+• Read and write faster.
+SSDs make it easy to quickly get files that are too big.

-Better performance and faster boot times.
-Because the drive doesn't need to spin up like a hard disk drive (HDD), it is faster and better at loading.
+• Better performance and faster boot times.
+Because the drive doesn't need to spin up like a hard disk drive (HDD), it is quicker and better at loading.

 Also Read: How To Copy or Clone Your OS on a New SSD from HDD